comp-machine-learning-spring2021/portfolio-HelenaSG/README.md

     * Document-level sentiment analysis
       * Trained a classifier on an already existing labeled dataa and applied it to a problem of interest
       * Performed text mining with sentiment analysis
-      * Created visualizations to analyze texts
+      * Used data visualization to find insights in the results

 :small_blue_diamond: **Unsupervised Learning**